I’ve been driving manual transmission cars my entire life, but I had only heard the terms “downshift” and “downshifting” related to gears.

 I did a bunch of research on downshifting so you can just read the highlights in this post.
 Here are the best definitions and descriptions of downshifting I came across:

-- “Downshifting means working towards simple living by making conscious choices to leave materialism behind and move on to a more sustainable lifestyle.
-(Choosing Voluntary Simplicity)
+- “Downshifting means working towards simple living by making conscious choices to leave materialism behind and move on to a more sustainable lifestyle.” — Choosing Voluntary Simplicity(1)

-- “The act of reducing one’s standard of living for an improved quality of life.
-(Investopedia)
+- “The act of reducing one’s standard of living for an improved quality of life.” — Investopedia(2)

 - “Downshifters are people who adopt long-term voluntary simplicity in their life.
 They accept less money through fewer hours worked in order to have time for the important things in life.
 Downshifters also place emphasis on consuming less in order to reduce their ecological footprint … Basically downshifters seek a life filled with more passion and purpose, meaning, fulfillment and happiness.
 A life to look back on with no regrets.
 Downshifters want to slow down at work in order to ‘upshift’ in others areas of their lives.
-For most people the change to a slow life through downshifting comes after a long quest for true happiness and fulfillment.
-(Slow Movement)
+For most people the change to a slow life through downshifting comes after a long quest for true happiness and fulfillment.” — Slow Movement(3)

 - “A social behavior or trend in which individuals live simpler lives to escape from what critics call the rat race.
 The long term effect of down shifting can include an escape from what has been described as economic materialism as well as reduce the ‘stress and psychological expense that may accompany economic materialism’ … Down-shifters are people that adopt long term voluntary simplicity in their lives.
-A few of the main practices of down-shifters includes accepting less money for fewer hours worked while placing an emphasis on consuming less in order to reduce their ecological footprint … The personal goals of downshifting are simple: To reach a holistic self-understanding and satisfying meaning in life.
-(Wikipedia)
+A few of the main practices of down-shifters includes accepting less money for fewer hours worked while placing an emphasis on consuming less in order to reduce their ecological footprint … The personal goals of downshifting are simple: To reach a holistic self-understanding and satisfying meaning in life.” — Wikipedia(4)

 - “At the core of the movement are values.
 People are valuing money and possessions less, and valuing time, health and peace of mind more.
-Regardless of the degree to which people scale back at work, pare down their lifestyles or relax the overall pace of their lives, downshifting is about people separating what they want from what they need to be happy … Downshifting refers to people shifting out of what you might term a single focus—a corporate focus—and into a more balanced-life focus.
-(Workforce)
+Regardless of the degree to which people scale back at work, pare down their lifestyles or relax the overall pace of their lives, downshifting is about people separating what they want from what they need to be happy … Downshifting refers to people shifting out of what you might term a single focus—a corporate focus—and into a more balanced-life focus.” — Workforce(6)

-Myths and Realities of Downshifting
+5 Myths & Realities of Downshifting

 The Wall Street Journal and Workforce descriptions and articles above are from over 20 years ago, but they could have been written yesterday.
 They are more relevant now than ever before.
-In 2003, The Guardian reported, “4 out of 10 people aged under 35 are planning to downshift from stressful jobs to a slower pace of life.”
+In 2003, The Guardian reported, “4 out of 10 people aged under 35 are planning to downshift from stressful jobs to a slower pace of life.”(7)

 Also, keep in mind, those articles were written before Facebook and before the iPhone — a time that seems like a lifetime ago.
 It seems like society has only exponentially increased its speed since then.
 In 2018, we are now desperately in need of downshifting to have a more intentional pace in our lives.
 While downshifting can mean taking a step back to reevaluate your life, it doesn’t necessarily mean going back to a time before technology.
 I personally believe we should use technology as a tool to make our lives better — instead of technology using us.
 But, new inventions and innovations can also unintentionally create new problems and challenges.
 Technology addiction is a real thing today; digital minimalism and digital declutter are growing trends.

 Everyone has a different motivation (or motivations) to downshift and start their simple living journey.
 There are people who want to quit the corporate rat race (escape the “work-and-spend cycle”), and there are people who simply want to work less or find a similar but less stressful job.
 Others do it to spend more time with family, children, and friends.
 And, for those sustainably-minded, some do it to lower their ecological footprint.

-For instance, here’s my personal version right now: Consumption Downshifting + Lifestyle Downshifting + Career Downshifting
+For instance, here’s my personal version right now: Consumption Downshifting + Lifestyle Downshifting + Career Downshifting.

 - Consumption Downshifting: I started downshifting my consumption in late 2015.
 I’ve made huge strides in things like eating out and clothing.
 But, the big purchases like house and cars are still things my wife and I are working on (currently guilty of lifestyle inflation) — hopefully we’ll have some big (good) news to share on those in the coming months.